CSA-RH/aro-eso-sscsi-akv/README.md

-# Azure Key Vault Secrets Store CSI Driver for OpenShift
+# Azure Key Vault - Secrets Store CSI Driver and External Secrets Operator for OpenShift (ARO)

-Integrate Azure Key Vault with OpenShift using the Secrets Store CSI Driver.
+Integrate Azure Key Vault with OpenShift using the Secrets Store CSI Driver and External Secrets Operator.
 This project provides multiple approaches to secret management, from direct API calls to Kubernetes-native secret synchronization, with comprehensive monitoring and security dashboards.

 ## Quick Start